Frequently Asked Questions about Radon

 There is always a possibility that a future buyer may be confused about radon and view a mitigation system as a bad thing.
 However, with positive marketing, a radon mitigation system can be a selling point.
 Other homes in the area may also have radon problems, and knowing that the problem has already been identified and corrected can be a "plus."

 Yes, radon could be a problem in your children's school or in your workplace.
 Radon does not distinguish between the foundation of a home, school, office, or other building.
 If there is a source and entry point(s), radon can enter any building.
 The U.S. Environmental Protection Agency recommends that schools and workplaces be tested to determine whether radon is a problem.
 Keep in mind, though, that many people spend much of their time at home, and the home is likely to be the most significant source of radon exposure.
 While it may be important to test your school or workplace, it is equally important that you test your home!

 Radon testers and mitigators, often called radon reduction contractors, are not licensed or regulated in Michigan.
 However, there are two national organizations that offer radon measurement and mitigation certification.
 If you choose to hire a professional to assist you, you are encouraged to hire a person certified by the National Radon Proficiency Program or the National Radon Safety Board

 Testing for radon in water is not encouraged.
 Elevated indoor radon levels are almost always from radon gas entering the home from the soil.
 If elevated radon levels are found, it is suggested that the problem be fixed by installing a radon mitigation system.
-Online if high radon levels continue after installing a radon mitigation system would you look to sample water for radon.
+Only if high radon levels continue after installing a radon mitigation system would you look to sample water for radon.